GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 .. _include-gmt-graphics:

-C. Including GMT graphics into your documents
+C. Including GMT Graphics into your Documents
 =============================================